 Step by Step Instructions

 You should be able to have these scones prepared and out of the oven within 30 minutes.
 Very simple and quick!
+For the full recipe and ingredient list, see the recipe card below.

 Prepare your pan